kellyzly/hive-testbench/README.md

 2. generate  100 GB of TPC-DS data:
      #./tpcds-setup 100
+     if generate data in parquet,
+     #FORMAT=parquet ./tpcds-setup 100

 3. run queries and all infomation in log.ds
      #setsid  ./runSuite.pl tpcds 100   (setsid will put the command in background)